ericjanto/personal-blog/content/posts/articles/2020-05-24-understanding-lists.md

 ---
 date: 2020-05-24
-title: 'Understanding Lists in Haskell'
+title: 'Understanding lists in Haskell'
 excerpt:
   When you think about lists in general, you probably think about the grocery list you've written last week.
 Or about a list of your New Year's resolutions.